ournetworks/ournetworks.ca/sprints.md

 ```

-After that all you have to do is attend the sprint pitches session on Sunday afternoon to give us a 5 minute overview of the project.
+After that, all you have to do is attend the [sprint pitches](/conference/program/#sunday--july-15) on Sunday to give us a 5 minute overview of the project.